How to Know If growing Cannabis is for me?

 Of course, you’ll start with the seeds, which will arrive at your address by April 14th, 2021.

 Each phase of growing will have a video tutorial with a live Q & A session to assist your learning and help your confidence as a grower.
 The real time Q & A ensures you get the urgent questions answered at the time they are so needed.
 I’ll be growing the same strains at the same time so I can show you what I’m seeing as well as alert you to slight corrections you might need to be doing along the way.

 You will also receive a full resource list of materials you’ll need to get for your grow.

 You will be invited to a private social network with other students.
-You can participate in comment threads, connect with other people near you, and share your progress with the group.
+You can participate in comment threads, connect with other people near you, and share your progress with this private group.

 And of course… about the seeds.
-This “free bonus” includes 10 handpicked, federally compliant, high CBD hemp seeds of three different varieties to work with.
+This “free bonus” includes 20 handpicked, federally compliant, high CBD hemp seeds of four different varieties to work with.

 Hopefully after reading through this article you feel inspired and a bit more confident in your ability to grow your own medicine and have a clearer understanding of next steps in your decision to grow this miraculous master plant.